P

 Zodiac Signs: Libra, Capricorn, Leo, and Virgo.

-Historically Used To Treat: asthma; stomach ulcer pain; stimulate contractions; heart; spleen; lungs; digestive tract.
+Historically Used To Treat: asthma; eyes; digestion; liver; gallbladder; metabolic function; rashes; stomach ulcer pain; stimulate contractions; heart; spleen; lungs; digestive tract.